 Bonus: Getting Here

 Getting to Sun Valley in the Fall is easier than you may think.
-There are daily nonstop flights from Salt Lake City via Delta Airlines and weekly nonstop flights from Seattle via Alaska Airlines.
+There are nonstop flights from Salt Lake City as well as other nonstop flights from Seattle and other great cities.

 - Salt Lake City | Delta Airlines | 3x daily